hadley/adv-r/OO-essentials.md

 ### Method dispatch

 S4 method dispatch is considerably more complicated than S3 dispatch because in S4, methods can dispatch on any number of arguments.
 The following is a somewhat simplified description of how it works.
+More details can be found in `?Methods`.

 If there's an exact match between the class of the objects in the call, and the signature of a method, it's easy - the generic function just calls that method.
 Otherwise, R will figure out the method using the following method:

 * For each argument to the function, calculate the distance between the class in the class, and the class in the signature.
 If they are the same, the distance is zero.
 If the class in the signature is a parent of the class in the call, then the distance is 1.
 If it's a grandparent, 2, and so on.
-Compute the total distance by adding together the individual distances.
+Compute the total distance between a method and a set of formal arguments by adding together the individual distances.

 * Calculate this distance for every method.
 If there's a method with a unique smallest distance, use that.
 Otherwise, give a warning and call the matching method that comes first alphabetically.
 In this case, it's up to the class author to fix the problem by providing more specific methods.

 There are two special classes that can be used in the signature: `missing` and `ANY`. `missing` matches the case where the argument is not supplied, and `ANY` is used for setting up default methods.  `ANY` has the lowest possible precedence in method matching.

 You can also use basic classes like `numeric`, `character` and `matrix`.
 A matrix of (e.g.) characters will have class `matrix`.
 You can also dispatch on S3 classes provided that you have made S4 aware of them by calling `setOldClass`.
 It's also possible to dispatch on `...` under special circumstances.
 See `?dotsMethods` for more details.

+Given a generic name, and a vector of object, you can find the matching method with `selectMethod`

 ## RC